-The pitch and roll sensors are only displayed within the range +/- 45 degrees.
-If the tool should be positioned outside this range then the readings should be taken from the sonar screen indicators.
+The pitch and roll sensors are only calibrated within the range +/- 45 degrees.
+If the tool should be positioned outside this range then the readings will be unreliable.
 Take care when mounting the sonar to position the engraved line on the body of the sonar looking downwards, i.e. towards the invert of the pipe otherwise the image will not be correctly orientated.